Snipa22/xmr-node-proxy/README.md

 * [Chinaenter.cn](http://xmr.chinaenter.cn)
 * [XMRPool.eu](https://xmrpool.eu)

-If you'd like to have your pool added, please make a pull request here, or contact Snipa on IRC!
+If you'd like to have your pool added, please make a pull request here, or contact MoneroOcean at support@moneroocean.stream!